How often to water indoor plants?

 With some water butts stationed outside your greenhouse to collect precious rainwater, (readily available in autumn), and position your Irrigatia kit outside too.
 However, you could also install the drip irrigation system indoors, if your greenhouse gets plenty of direct sunlight.
 You should attach the water butts to guttering on the roof of the greenhouse.
 You can choose an opening window in your greenhouse, preferably near a corner, to thread the irrigation tube through from the water butts and irrigation kit.

-Then, using a series of stakes and zip ties, thread the tube around your garden containers so there is a dripper assigned to each plant.
+Then, using a series of stakes and zip ties, thread the tube around your garden containers so there is a dripper assigned to each of your indoor plants.
 A SOL-C12L kit should be plenty for a single greenhouse.
 However, if you have many plants needing care, perhaps opt for the SOL-C24L instead.